jlevy/og-equity-compensation/README.md

 - [**Stock**](https://en.wikipedia.org/wiki/Stock) is a legal invention that helps track ownership, and allows the company grant ownership of the company to a variety of people or other companies in flexible ways.
 Stock is divided into **shares**, and every owner, or **shareholder**, holds a specific number of shares.
 Typically founders, investors, employees, board members, contractors, advisors, and other companies, like law firms, are all shareholders.

 - Stock ownership is formalized on **stock certificates**, which are fancy pieces of paper that show you own the stock.
-Sometimes you have stock but don't have the physical certificate, as it may be held for you at a law office.
+Sometimes you have stock but don’t have the physical certificate, as it may be held for you at a law office.

 - The total number of shares at a given point is called the [**outstanding shares**](http://www.investopedia.com/terms/o/outstandingshares.asp), and reflects how many shares are currently held by all shareholders.
 This number starts at an essentially arbitrary value (such as 10 million) when the company is created, and thereafter will increase as new shares are added (issued) and granted to people in exchange for money or services.
-Outstanding shares may increase or decrease for other reasons, too (such as stock splits and share buyback, which we won't get into here).
+Outstanding shares may increase or decrease for other reasons, too (such as stock splits and share buyback, which we won’t get into here).
 There is a lot of nuance and complexity in all this, because each part is defined by dozens of pages of legal documents.

 - If you have stock, what ultimately matters is not the number of shares but the **percentage ownership** of the entire company.
 To determine the percentage of the company a certain number of shares represents, you divide it by the number of outstanding shares.
 Even if you have a fixed number of shared, your percentage ownership will change over time as the outstanding shares change.

 - Informally, we say you have **equity** in a company when you have some kind of ownership or likely future ownership.
-In practice, this can mean, stock, stock options, and RSUs, which we'll get into later.
+In practice, this can mean, stock, stock options, and RSUs, which we’ll get into later.
-	- 👆 The word "equity" has [several technical meanings](https://www.investopedia.com/terms/e/equity.asp) in accounting and other financial contexts, but when we talk about equity compensation, it is meant more informally.
+	- 👆 The word “equity” has [several technical meanings](https://www.investopedia.com/terms/e/equity.asp) in accounting and other financial contexts, but when we talk about equity compensation, it is meant more informally.

 - **Why give equity compensation?** The purpose of equity compensation is twofold:
     - To attract the best talent: Often the best companies have significant financial success, and the most talented people are incentivized to work the company by the prospect of large amounts of money in the future.
     - To align individuals’ incentives with the interests of the company: Even companies that can afford to pay lots of cash may prefer to give employees equity, so that employees work to increase the *future* value of the company.
-As we'll talk more about during [negotiations](negotiations-and-offers), the amount of equity usually reflects both your past or current contribution to the company and your commitment to the company in the future.
+As we’ll talk more about during [negotiations](negotiations-and-offers), the amount of equity usually reflects both your past or current contribution to the company and your commitment to the company in the future.

 ### What is equity worth?

 - [**Public companies**](https://en.wikipedia.org/wiki/Public_company) are corporations where any member of the public can own stock.
 People can buy and sell the stock for cash on public exchanges.
 The values of shares of these companies are the values you see in the stock market reports, so shareholders know how much their stock is worth.
 - Most smaller companies, including all startups, are [**private companies**](https://en.wikipedia.org/wiki/Privately_held_company), where shareholders are restricted.
-Usually you can’t buy and sell stock easily or to anyone at any time, so it's hard to know the value of the stock precisely.
+Usually you can’t buy and sell stock easily or to anyone at any time, so it’s hard to know the value of the stock precisely.
 - Public and some private companies can pay [**dividends**](http://www.investopedia.com/terms/d/dividend.asp) to shareholders, but this is not common among startups and other companies focused on growth.
 - ❗️ It is hard to value private company stock.
 A stock certificate is a piece of paper that entitles you to something of highly uncertain value, and could well be worthless in the future, or highly valuable, depending on the fate of the company.
 Because the value is not determined by public trades, shareholders make educated guesses about the likely future value, at a time when they will be able to buy or sell the stock.
 - The ability to buy and sell stock is called **liquidity**.
 In startups and many private companies, it is typical to hold the stock until the company is sold or becomes public in an [**IPO**](https://en.wikipedia.org/wiki/Initial_public_offering).
 A sale or IPO is often called an **exit** or **liquidity event**.
 Sales, dissolutions, and bankruptcy are all called **liquidations**.